artagnon/rhine-ml/README.md

    instructions presented above, open an issue.
 An upstream update probably screwed something up.

+3. Silly build issues usually arise from the build not being perfectly
+   parallel: due to races, the `-j8` picks the dependee too earlier.
+Either go into `llvm-build/` and keep hitting `make -j8` until it succeeds, or drop the `-j8` together, waiting for a longer time for a predictable result.

-3. Running into build issues usually means that llvm upstream has changed in a trivial way; you can attempt to fix this yourself, or open an issue.
+4. Running into more serious build issues usually means that llvm upstream has changed in a trivial way; you can attempt to fix this yourself, or open an issue.

 ## How it works